imagra93/attr-eomt/README.md

 ## ⭐ Method — factorizing the label space

 This is the contribution.
 Conventional detectors fold every distinction into a single flat label space.
-When an object has both a *type* and several *attributes* — a car's make **and** its colour **and** whether a door is open — the only way to express that is the Cartesian product `type × colour × state × …`.
+When an object has both a *type* and several *attributes* — a garment's class **and** its viewpoint **and** whether it's occluded — the only way to express that is the Cartesian product `type × viewpoint × occlusion × …`.
 That space explodes combinatorially, starves each leaf class of training examples, and breaks Hungarian matching by multiplying the query targets.